MH370: Here's what's been found from missing jetliner

 (CNN)Three years after Malaysia Airlines Flight 370 vanished with 239 people aboard, one of the world's biggest aviation mysteries remains unsolved.

-Searchers have found debris in the Indian Ocean believed to be from the doomed airliner that disappeared March 8, 2014.
+Searchers have found debris in the Indian Ocean believed to be from the doomed airliner that disappeared on March 8, 2014.
 They have confirmed three pieces as certainly from the plane, while five others remain highly likely but inconclusive.

 Here's a breakdown of the parts found: